 INSERT INTO table SELECT ...
 FROM table

 creates recursive reads from the data it wrote, leading to potential infinite loops (see the Halloween Problem).
-If you need to read the result of INSERT, UPDATE, DELETE within a statement, use the RETURNING clause.Visibility of Write Operations: Write operations may internally read data in the storage layer.
+If you need to read the result of INSERT, UPDATE, DELETE within a statement, use the RETURNING clause.Visibility of Write Operations: Write operations may read data internally in the storage layer.
 They should not see their write from the same operation.
-Still, they must be able to read data modified by previous operations in the same transaction, including the earlier operations of the same statement.
+Still, they must be able to read data modified by previous operations in the same transaction, including earlier operations of the same statement.

 These constraints are enforced by the YSQL engine, which sends a timestamp limit (in_txn_limit_ht